libavg/libavg/sphinxdoc/app.rst

     This module makes it possible to attach event handlers to individual keypresses.
-    Keys that are bound through the keyboard manager are also be shown in the debug panel via the keyboard bindings widget along with their help string. :py:class:`libavg.app.App` defines a range of keyboard bindings by default.
+    Keys that are bound through the keyboard manager are also be shown in the debug panel via the keyboard bindings widget along with their help string.
+    :py:class:`libavg.app.App` defines a range of keyboard bindings by default.
     Conceptually, all keys modified by :kbd:`CTRL` are reserved by :py:class:`libavg.app.App`.

     For all the binding methods, keystring can be a python string or a unicode object.
-    TODO: expand the discussion regarding keystring vs SDL
-    TODO: describe the modifiers
+    The modifiers are described under :py:attr:`libavg.avg.KeyEvent.modifiers`.

     .. py:function:: bindKeyDown(keystring, handler, help, modifiers=avg.KEYMOD_NONE)